aikea/aikea.github.io/content/watchlog.md

 Great post-production.
 Storyline sets the backdrop for Multiverse of Madness.
 Digged the action sequences.
 (first watch: Mar 28th, 2022)

+22. > **In The Mood For Love | Wong Kar-Wai | 2000**
+After I finished the movie, I had this intense want to re-watch the movie again.
+It's that good.
+Great story, brilliant cinematography, acting op, soundtrack.
+I think it all fits in quite well.
+(first watch: Mar 30th, 2022)

 <hr />